hilbix/mcfriend/README.md

   - (the backside of the sign is ignored)
 - Then issue following command to teleport to the sign:
   - `/tell bot to home`
+  - See `cmd/to.js`
 - Create a second sign nerby with following 2 lines:
   - `bot`
   - `home`
-- Then you can use following command:
+- Then following command teleports the Bot to the sign:
   - `/tell bot home`
   - See `cmd/home.js`

 **Example sorting:**

 > The Bot is named `bot` in this example

 - Build a first chest and put a sign on the chest with following lines
-  - bot
-  - take
+  - `bot` (this must be on the first line of the sign)
+  - `take` (this must be the second line of the sign)
 - Build a second chest with following sign on it
-  - bot
+  - `bot`
-  - store
+  - `store`
-  - cobblestone
+  - `cobblestone
 - Build a third chest with following sign on it
-  - bot
+  - `bot`
-  - put
+  - `put`
-  - MISC
+  - `MISC`

-Now fill the first first chest with some items, and some Cobblestone.
+Now fill the first chest with some items, and some Cobblestone.
 Then issue following command:

 - `/tell bot take`
   - Pulls the items from the first chest